Tax Plan 2019

-Furthermore, Minister Hoekstra has also made it known that the cabinet wants to phase-out a number of tax base-reducing items.
-This is not a new proposal, but it is now being speeded up.
-As a result, as per January 1, 2020, there will be a lower maximum rate for deductible costs related to personal residences, and entrepreneur’s and personalised deductions.
-As for profit exemption for SME’s, the measure will, however, only apply when the total amount of joint profit, less the entrepreneur’s deduction, is positive.
+Furthermore, Minister Hoekstra has also made it known that the cabinet wants to phase out a number of tax base-reducing items.
+This is not a new proposal, but it is now being fast-tracked.
+As a result, as of January 1, 2020, there will be a lower maximum rate for deductible costs related to personal residences, entrepreneurs and personalised deductions.
+As for-profit exemption for SMEs, the measure will, however, only apply when the total amount of joint profit, less the entrepreneur’s deduction, is positive.
 This is also the case for the Posting exemption when the combined result from activities is positive.
-By 2023, the lower rate for these items will drop to 36.95 per cent.
+By 2023, the lower rate for these items will drop to 36.95%.

 Decrease in notional ownership value

-For private residences valued between € 75,000 and € 1,060,000, the notional ownership value percentage will decrease by .15 of a per cent between now and 2023.
-Similarly, the notional ownership value percentage for private residences with a value under € 75,000 will decrease on a step-by-step basis, albeit at a lower percentage.
-Finally, there is a decrease of .24 per cent for residences that come under the deployment scheme and that have a value up to € 1,060,000.
+For private residences valued between € 75,000 and € 1,060,000, the notional ownership value percentage will decrease by .15% between now and 2023.
+Similarly, the national ownership value percentage for private residences with a value under € 75,000 will decrease on a step-by-step basis, albeit at a lower percentage.
+Finally, there is a decrease of .24% for residences that come under the deployment scheme and that have a value up to € 1,060,000.